GroupDiscountApp/GroupDiscountApp/README.md

 # Group Discount App

-GroupDiscount app is an iOS app to find people willing to avail group discount rates on various events.
+GroupDiscount app is an iOS app to find people willing to avail group discount rates on various events [Stubhub API](https://developer.stubhub.com/store/site/pages/doc-viewer.jag?category=Search&api=EventSearchAPI&endpoint=searchforeventsv3&version=v3).

-Time spent: **** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [] User can create an account
+- [x] User can create an account
-- [] After user login, user sees a list of broadway shows available for group discounts
+- [x] After user login, user sees a list of event shows available for group discounts
-- [] User can search for a broadway show
+- [x] User can search for a event
-- [] Users can view details of the show
+- [x] Users can view details of the details
-- [] User can find and make groups for going to a show and thereby can avail the group discount
+- [x] User can find and make groups for going to a details and thereby can avail the group discount
-- [] User can group chat with group memebers of the show
+- [x] User can group chat with group memebers of the details

 The following **optional** functionality is completed:

 - [] User can send request to a friend and thereby maitain a friend list
 - [] User can import contact from Facebook
-- [] User can view the map for event venue
+- [x] User can view the map for event venue

 ## Tables